FusionAuth/fusionauth-site/site/learn/expert-advice/ciam/auth-and-the-bottleneck-architecture.md

 dateModified: 2020-09-08
 ---

-A common pattern for modern organizations is to centralize user management with a bottleneck architecture.
-One or multiple user management systems are provisioned and all authentication and authorization requests are routed through them.
-Rather than individual applications having their own auth components, these auth systems provide single points of control.
-If there are more than one, they may be federated.
+A common pattern for modern organizations is to centralize user management with a bottleneck architecture, both for customers and for employees.
+A user management system is provisioned and all authentication and authorization requests are routed through it.
+Rather than individual applications having their own auth components, the auth system provides a single point of control.
+If there are other user databases, some auth requests may be federated.

-## The Architectural Pattern With OIDC and SAML
+## The architectural pattern with OIDC and SAML

 In this architectural pattern, applications delegate user management to a specific system designed for the purpose.
 Many applications can delegate their auth needs to a standards based system.
 Examples include custom applications written by internal teams, third party services used by employees, such as Salesforce and Zendesk, and applications used by customers, such as forums, help desk software, or account management.